-MUS A340 Topics in Recording Arts (2-3 cr.)
-May be repeated for credit with permission of instructor for different topics only.
+MUS A340 Topics in Audio Engineering and Sound Production (3 cr.)
+Variable topics.
+May be repeated for credit with permission of instructor for different topics.

-MUS A350 Seminar in Recording Arts (1 cr.)
-P: A150 Introductory Seminar in Recording Arts.
+MUS A350 Seminar in Audio Engineering and Sound Production (1 cr.)
+P: A150 Introductory Seminar in Audio Engineering and Sound Production.
 Critical listening and discussion of recording techniques, concepts, and aesthetics.

-MUS A360 Recording Arts: Techniques and Production I (2 cr.)
+MUS A360 Classical Music Recording and Production (3 cr.)
 P: A202 Audio Techniques III.
-Basic classical music recording and production techniques.
+Study and practice of classical music recording and production, with an emphasis on recording session planning and direction, microphone technique, and editing.

-MUS A370 Multitrack Studio Techniques II (2 cr.)
-P: A270 Multitrack Studio Techniques I. Supervised practical experience in multitrack studio procedures with an emphasis on microphone and recording techniques.
-Small group and individual project work, plus group listening and discussion.
+MUS A370 Multitrack Studio Techniques II (3 cr.)
+P: A270 Multitrack Studio Techniques I. Supervised practical experience in multitrack studio procedures with an emphasis on contemporary microphone and recording techniques.
+Small group and individual project work, as well as group listening and discussion.